wermos/website/lessons/geometry/bezier-curve-rendering-utah-teapot/bezier-curve.md

 The n+1 Bernstein polynomials of degree n (n=3 in our case) form a partition of unity in that they all sum to one.
 </details>

 It is possible to change the value of n (remember that the degree of a polynomial is the largest degree of any one term in this polynomial).
-Using the Bernstein polynomials, when n = 0, computing P is equivalent to a linear interpolation:
+Using the Bernstein polynomials, when n = 0, calculating P is equivalent to a linear interpolation:

 $$P = (1 - t) * P0 + t * P1$$

-When n = 2, we say that the Bézier curve is **quadratic** (\(t\) or \((1-t)\) is raised to the power of 2) and P can be computed with the following equation:
+When n = 2, we say that the Bézier curve is **quadratic** (\(t\) or \((1-t)\) is raised to the power of 2) and P can be calculated with the following equation:

 $$P = (1 - t)^2 * P0 + 2(1-t)t * P1 + t^2 * P2$$

 When n = 3 (equation 2), we say that the Bézier curve is **cubic** (\(t\) or \((1-t)\) is raised to the power of 3).

 <details>
 The technique of weighting control points by some coefficients (which are the result of some equations) is widespread in CG.
-The Bézier curve is perfect for learning about this technique and understanding how it works.
+The Bézier curve is perfect for learning about and understanding this technique.
 It also helps to appreciate how powerful it can be as a mathematical tool.
 In our particular case, we use it to model a curve in 3D space but imagine that the curve is a function; then, with just a few points and a few coefficients, we would have a compact way of encoding more complex (for example discrete) functions.
 This is actually how spherical harmonics work (or similar to the principle of DCTs which we explain in the 2D section).
-The same principle is also used for other types of curves or surfaces (such as NURBs).
+The same principle is used for other curves or surface types (such as NURBs).
 </details>

 ## Bézier Basis Matrix

-It is possible to develop the four Bézier basis functions used to compute the coefficients:
+It is possible to develop the four Bézier basis functions used to calculate the coefficients:

 $$
 \begin{split}